Cross-Industry Expansion of Smart Wearable Technology

 - Enterprise and industrial.
 Such wearables keep tabs on manufacturing data, warehouse stock, and operation safety.

 - Military.
 Wearables used for military objectives are not usually public.
 They are practical and lightweight means of communication to help soldiers always stay connected.

-It seems like today there’s a wearable device for every part of the body – immersive helmets, ear-worn trackers, smart eyewear, chest straps, arm- and wrist-worn trackers, smart footbeds, implantable sensors, etc. With so many types of wearable devices and the growing demand for them, the .
+It seems like today there’s a wearable device for every part of the body – immersive helmets, ear-worn trackers, smart eyewear, chest straps, arm- and wrist-worn trackers, smart footbeds, implantable sensors, etc. With so many types of wearable devices and the growing demand for them, the future of wearables looks bright.
 And when coupled with artificial intelligence, it looks even brighter.